swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 #### BFS + shortest path

-Implementation with additional finding distance from the start node and printing a path (an important note here is that here we are discussing graphs without weights.
-If we want to find the shortest distance for a graph with weights, we need to consider another algorithm like [Dijktstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)).
+Implementation with additional finding distance from the start node and printing a path (an important note here is that here we are discussing unweighted graphs.
+If we want to find the shortest distance for a weighted graph, we need to consider another algorithm like [Dijktstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)).

 ```swift